wqying/cogs106-simulate-and-recover/README.md

 ## Conclusion ##

 ### Acknowledgements ###
-ChatGPT was used to help with planning and structuring code, as well as writing some unit tests.
-Professor Vandekerckhove's slides were also referenced, mainly for equations and coding practices.
+ChatGPT was used to help with structuring code and debugging, as well as writing some unit tests.
+Professor Vandekerckhove's slides were also referenced, mainly for equations.